Drygmys

 This charm is essential for summoning your first Drygmy and establishing its Henge.

-Obtaining a Drygmy Charm
+Obtaining a Drygmy Charm:

 - Crafting: Via the

-- Pedestal Items:
+Drygmy Token - Pedestal Items:

 - Any Fish

-- Any Seeds
+WheatAppleCarrot- Any Seeds

-Source Gem
+Source Gemx3

 - Reagent: